Webinar: How Everphone Saves More Than 100 Hours a Year with AI

 Guide to the commercial lease agreement

-Whether you are a shopkeeper, doctor or entrepreneur: Anyone who wants to run their own business will need their own premises sooner or later.
-As soon as the premises are not used for private living, a commercial lease agreement is concluded.
-Since there is no separate commercial lease law and freedom of contract applies, tenants and landlords should inform themselves in detail about the legal situation.
+Whether you are a store owner, doctor or entrepreneur: anyone who wants to run their own business will sooner or later need their own premises.
+As soon as the premises are not used for private living, a commercial lease is concluded.
+As there is no separate commercial tenancy law and freedom of contract applies, tenants and landlords should inform themselves in detail about the legal situation.
 The following article provides a detailed overview of the most important aspects of a commercial lease.

 Content: